pedrocor12/rats_drug_study/README.md

-# Study on Weibull and normal Distrubition
+# Study of Weibull Distribution against a Normal distribution

-I evaluate a rats data set comparing if the treatment has an impact on their weight

-Report written :
+## Comparing the difference in weights